Design tips for developers

 You'll also notice the up-and-coming trends.
 In the past it was soft shadows and sharp angles.
 The current trend is illustrations of people.
-Start feeding these trends into your projects - even if you aren't a big fan of them, it's good to remember that design is effective when it appeals to many people (i.e. your users).
+Start feeding these trends into your projects.
+Even if you aren't a big fan of them, it's good to remember that design is effective when it appeals to your target audience and not yourself.

-Logos are a great place to start since the design carries over to your software/site.
-Logos vary for different mediums (print, digital, etc), but since you're reading this you are probably a developer, and so your logo will be used on a website, on an app, or in software.
+Logos are a great place to start since the logo design carries over to your software/site.
+Logos vary for different mediums (print, digital, etc), but since you're reading I'll assume you're a developer, and so your logo will be used on a website, on an app, or in software.

-If this describes your use-case it means your logo should consist of two parts, and should follow a few basic rules.
+If this describes your use-case it means your logo should consist of two parts, and should follow a few basic patterns.
 You should start with: